 As the leading content management system, WordPress offers a wide range of features and regularly introduces new ones.
 Therefore, to stay on top of the game, it's a must to perform your WordPress update safely with minimal downtime!

-In this guide, we'll show you how to update WordPress to the latest version and cover the following topics:
+In this guide, we'll show you how to update WordPress website to the latest version using the 4 methods below:

 Without further ado, let’s get the ball rolling!